-I a similar way, you may test the strong plumes example with "fplume strong-wind".
+In a similar way, you may test the strong plumes example with "fplume strong-wind".

-C-shell users should remind to issue the command "rehash" to recompute the internal hash table of the contents of the directories in the PATH variable.
+After compilation, C-shell users should remind to issue the command "rehash" to rebuild the internal hash table of the contents of the directories in the PATH variable.